Kickstarter: Notable projects and creators

 Several creative works have gone on to receive critical acclaim and accolades after being funded on Kickstarter.
 Others, such as the Ouya console, have resulted in commercial failure.
 The documentary short "Sun Come Up" and documentary short "Incident in New Baghdad" were each nominated for an Academy Award; contemporary art projects "EyeWriter" and "Hip-Hop Word Count" were both chosen to exhibit in the Museum of Modern Art in 2011; filmmaker Matt Porterfield was selected to screen his film Putty Hill at the Whitney Biennial In 2012; author Rob Walker's Hypothetical Futures project exhibited at the 13th International Venice Architecture Biennale; musician Amanda Palmer's album Theatre is Evil debuted at No. 10 on the Billboard 200; designer Scott Wilson won a National Design Award from Smithsonian's Cooper-Hewitt, National Design Museum following the success of his TikTok + LunaTik project; the Kickstarter funded GoldieBlox toy gained nationwide distribution in 2013; and approximately 10% of the films accepted into the Sundance, SXSW and Tribeca Film Festivals are projects funded on Kickstarter.

 The Glowing Plant project was the first and only synthetic biology campaign on Kickstarter.

 The Oculus Rift began as a 2012 Kickstarter project and became one of the most funded projects at the time.
 The company was then acquired by Facebook two years later for $2 billion.
+Peloton Interactive sold its first exercise bike on Kickstarter in 2013 with an early bird price tag of $1,500.
+It became a public company in 2019 via an initial public offering raising $1.1 billion.
+Cards Against Humanity originated with a $4,000 Kickstarter campaign in 2010.

 Top projects by funds raised

 Project cancellations

 Both Kickstarter and project creators have cancelled projects that appeared to have been fraudulent.
 Questions were raised about the projects in internet communities related to the fields of the projects.
 The concerns raised were: apparent copying of graphics from other sources; unrealistic performance or price claims; and failure of project sponsors to deliver on prior Kickstarter projects.

-A small list of cancelled projects includes: